gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

     This section should go under `spec -> template -> spec -> containers[name=backend]` and should be aligned with `image`, `env` and `command` properties.

-1. Run `watch kubectl get pod` to see how kubernetes is rolling out your pods.
-This time it will do it much slower, making sure that previous pods are ready before starting a new set of pods.
+1. Run `watch kubectl get pod` to see how Kubernetes is rolling out your Pods.
+This time it will do it much slower, making sure that previous Pods are ready before starting a new set of Pods.

 ## Use Horizontal Autoscaler